selcukgoktas/SalesforceDeveloperTraining/README.md

 ### APEX Security 1 - FLS
 This apex has UI on LWC. **SECURITY1** named LWC component call this apex class and handler.
 There is also comment sections to show different security implementations and results.
+Opportunity Object needs **Credit_Card_c** field API name.
+First give permission System Admin.
+Fill some dummy data to Credit Card field.
+Then you can check with other users or remove permission then check the results.

 ## Visual Force